moorepants/eme185/content/pages/instructor-guide.rst

 - All 25% TA duties
 - Organize the team meetings and presentations.
+- Organize the industry panel.
 - Organize the Meijo University visit.
+- Organize the design showcase.
+- Any other unique tasks.

 General TA Requirements
 -----------------------